You booked the flight. Planned the route. Packed your bags.

 There are three main players in the cruise travel insurance industry that fit these specific requirements: TinLeg, Travel Insured, and IMG.
 It’s hard to say that there is a clear main player in the cruise travel insurance business, but each of these companies have their own perks and benefits that fit each price range.

-TinLeg is best for anyone that is searching for value.
-They have hurricane insurance that gets triggered immediately after any delay and no deductible for medical evacuations.
+- TinLeg is best for anyone that is searching for value.
+They have hurricane insurance that triggers immediately after any delay and no deductible for medical evacuations.
 TinLeg also has a luxury plan that includes a Cancel For Any Reason clause.

 - Medical Emergency – Sickness or accident